 The males are far more colorful and the body is a light green colour, darker on the dorsal area and lightening towards the stomach.
 The yellow bar over the eye is still present and there are two light blue lines running longitudinally down the body.
 In the males the area between the two stripes is an orange colour in East Africa.
 On the rear of the caudal fin there is a thick black line with a thin light blue line alongside it.
 They grow up to 12 cm in ength.

 The Smalltail Wrasse are mainly found below 20 meters and seem to prefer mixed rubble sandy areas although they are seen around the fringes of reef.
 The males are more active than the females and patrol their territory at quite a high speed while feeding intermittently.
 They will frequently feed along with groups of Goatfish.

-The Smalltail Wrasse, is found across the Indo West Pacific area from East Africa to Hawaii and north to Southern Japan and south to Lord Howe Island.
+The Smalltail Wrasse (Pseudojuloides polackorum) has been split off from Pseudojuloides cerasinus and is found only in the western Indian Ocean whereas Pseudojuloides cerasinus is found across the East Indian Ocean and the West Pacific area to Hawaii and north to Southern Japan and south to Lord Howe Island.